1. Home>

 • Any idiosyncrasies unique to your business model

-This is also a good time to ensure that all of your employee details/records are up-to-date and that there are no inconsistencies in your pay policies e.g. overtime calculations across different departments/shift patterns.
+This is also a good time to ensure that all your employee details/records are up to date.
+You should also ensure there are no inconsistencies in your pay policies e.g., overtime calculations across different departments/shift patterns.

-At this stage, your project manager will also be looking for opportunities to streamline your payroll processes too.
-By developing standardised, repeatable and automated processes, they’ll be able to create a system that is as efficient and accurate as possible.
+At this stage, your project manager will also be looking for opportunities to streamline your payroll processes.
+By developing standardised and automated processes, they’ll be able to create a system that is as efficient and accurate as possible.

-Your payroll outsourcing partner will talk you through the new system, detailing how it will work and the data they’ll need to be provided with in order to implement it effectively.
-After everything is clear, it’s time for your team to start collating any data required, so you can keep to the schedule of works and make sure that your outsourced payroll partner has everything they need in order to progress.
+Your payroll outsourcing partner will then talk you through the new system.
+They will detail how it will work and what data they’ll need to be provided with to implement it effectively.

-With the payroll system agreed, your provider will go to work getting everything in place and set-up according to the agreed plan.
+With the payroll system agreed upon, your provider will begin setting up the payroll system according to the plan.
 This will involve implementing new equipment and payroll software, and integrating any other third-party systems.

-Every aspect of your payroll must be taken into account, including:
+Every aspect of your payroll must be considered, including:

 • Pay